Nmesomachi8/Superstore-Sales-Dashboard/README.md

 # Superstore Sales Insights Dashboard (Excel)

-Every business loves rising sales — until they realize profits aren’t following.
+Every business loves rising sales, until they realize profits aren’t following.

 This dashboard breaks down **why growth doesn’t always equal profitability** and uncovers the levers executives can pull to fix it.
 Built in Excel using pivot tables, DAX-style measures, slicers, and a clean layout designed for quick decision-making.